Yongqi-Zhuo/Syno-AE/README.md

 ```
 where `$MODEL` is one of `resnet18`, `resnet34`, `resnext29_2x64d`, `densenet121`, `efficientnet_v2_s`, and `gpt2`; `$DATASET` is one of `imagenet` and `cifar100`.
 The logs will be found in `logs/$DATASET-baseline/$MODEL.log`, where you can find the accuracy at the end.

-### Obtain the accuracy for quantized models
+### Obtain the accuracies for quantized models

-The accuracy for quantized models and tiled conv are recorded in `experiments/analysis/plot-quantization.py:L47-52`.
+The accuracies for quantized models and tiled conv are recorded in `experiments/analysis/plot-quantization.py:L47-52`.
 The following steps can be followed if you want to reproduce those numbers.

-For the quantization experiments, we trained the baseline, stacked convolution, and Operator 1 with resnet18 on imagenet.
-If you successfully run the previous step, you should be able to find the baseline checkpoint in `logs/resnet18-baseline/$UID/weights_90.pt`, where `$UID` is some random ids.
+For the quantization experiments, we trained the baseline, stacked convolution, and Operator 1 with ResNet18 on ImageNet.
+If you successfully run the previous step, you should be able to find the baseline checkpoint in `logs/resnet18-baseline/$UID/weights_90.pt`, where `$UID` is some random IDs.
 Please copy the weight to `exp_data/vision/ckpt/resnet18_orig.pt`.
 Or, consider using our checkpoints provided in `data/vision/ckpt/resnet18_orig.pt`.

 Stacked convolution is manually implemented in `experiments/base/models/manual_kernels.py`, and we've generated the operator in `data/vision/mdev/manual_kernels/bs1024/Conv2d_Conv1d`.
 To train ResNet-18 with stacked convolution, run `bash train_custom.sh resnet18 data/vision/mdev/manual_kernels/bs1024/Conv2d_Conv1d`.
 You will find the accuracy at the end of `logs/Conv2d_Conv1d/resnet18.log`.